-We all know what it’s like to come down with a cold and reluctantly head straight to the covers, armed with Vitamin C. In fact, the average adult gets the common cold two-four times per year, and 5-20% of the population gets the flu each year.
-But what if you could strengthen your immunity all year round so that the common cold or flu doesn’t stand a chance against you?
+We all know what it’s like to come down with a cold or the flu and reluctantly head straight to the covers, armed with Vitamin C. In fact, the average adult gets the common cold two-four times per year, and 5-20% of the population gets the flu each year.
+But what if you could strengthen your immune health all year round so that the common cold or flu doesn’t stand a chance against you?
 I’m here to show you how.

 Rather view this post visually?
 Here is a slide deck adapted from a recent presentation at the Boston Public Market.